How to Check and Validate EU VAT Numbers

 If foreign businesses didn’t have to charge a VAT, imagine how disadvantaged EU-based businesses would become.
 Their products and services would cost more to the consumer.

 Lawmakers have therefore decided that businesses themselves will be held accountable for charging the correct VAT to all their EU citizens.
 This is regardless whether your business is operating from within or from outside the EU.

-If your customer is a business like you, they’ll likely already have a VAT number.
-All you need to do is verify if they are really a business before zero-rating VAT.
-This is because they can pretend to be a business just to avoid taxes, and you will end up owing the VAT amount to tax administrations.
+Customers can pretend to be a business just to avoid taxes, and you will end up owing the VAT amount to tax administrations.

 Note that the chargeable event for digital products takes place at the customer’s location, not your business’s location.
-We’ve written extensively about the VAT rules in the European Union for your reference.
+We’ve written about the VAT rules in the European Union for your reference.
 For example, if your customer is normally residing in Belgium, you would have to charge the Belgian VAT rate of 21% (reduced VAT rates may apply for certain types of digital products).